Texas City, Texas: Public schools

-Most of Texas City is served by the Texas City Independent School District, which has four elementary schools for grades K–4: Kohfeldt Elementary, Roosevelt-Wilson Elementary, Heights Elementary, and Guajardo Elementary.
+Most of Texas City is served by the Texas City Independent School District (TCISD), which has four elementary schools for kindergarten through grade 4: Kohfeldt Elementary, Roosevelt-Wilson Elementary, Heights Elementary, and Guajardo Elementary.
 The TCISD intermediate school, Levi Fry Intermediate, provides for fifth and sixth graders, and one TCISD middle school, Blocker Middle School, provides for seventh and eighth graders.
 Texas City High School serves the TCISD portion of Texas City.

 Other portions are a part of the Dickinson Independent School District.
 Some were previously in the La Marque Independent School District.
-On December 2, 2015, Texas Education Agency (TEA) Commissioner Michael Williams announced that the Texas City Independent School District would absorb the La Marque district effective July 1, 2016.
+On December 2, 2015, Texas Education Agency Commissioner Michael Williams announced that the Texas City Independent School District would absorb the La Marque district effective July 1, 2016.

 Private schools

 Our Lady of Fatima School, a Roman Catholic elementary school operated by the Archdiocese of Galveston-Houston, is in Texas City.

 Colleges and universities

 Texas City is served by the College of the Mainland, which is located in Texas City.